danirod-live/aoc21/README.md

 Problem 07 was solved in Microsoft Excel and thus the folder 07 contains an XLSX file.

+Problem 15 was also solved in Golang because apparently solving a dijkstra with 250000 edges is too much for Ruby.

 I would want to solve them in Haskell but I could not care less about monads, so I am sorry.